anywhichway/js-generics/README.md

 # Usage

-Multi-dispatch generic function support the selection and execution of a function based on the types and number of arguments.
+Multi-dispatch generic functions support the selection and execution of a function based on the types and number of arguments.
 A common use is supporting mathematical operations on different types of objects.
 For example:

 ```
 var sum = generic(function() { throw new Error("can't sum " + JSON.stringify(arguments)); } )